A Primer on Neuromarketing

 - Advances in neurotechnology, augmented by the possible future influx of brilliant minds into neurological research, present numerous opportunities for benefiting the human race.

-- It is just as easy to interpret the rise of neuromarketing optimistically as it is pessimistically, and indeed the changes brought about by advertisements aimed straight at the human brain may have significant positive repercussions for society as a whole.
+- It is just as easy to interpret the rise of neuromarketing optimistically as it is pessimistically, and in fact the changes brought about by advertisements aimed straight at the human brain may have significant positive repercussions for society as a whole.

-Posted on July 22, 2011, in Advertisements, Business, Consumerism, Culture, Doxa, Marketing, Media, Politics, Psychoanalysis, Science, Semiotics, Technology and tagged Advertising, Baudrillard, Branding, Gladwell, Lacan, Malabou, Neurology, neuromarketing, Neuroscience.
+Posted on July 22, 2011, in Business, Culture, Media, Politics, Psychoanalysis, Science, Semiotics, Technology and tagged Advertising, Baudrillard, brands, Gladwell, Lacan, Malabou, Neurology, neuromarketing, Neuroscience.
 Bookmark the permalink.
-2 Comments.
+1 Comment.